 The FDA and other federal, state, local and foreign regulatory agencies impose substantial requirements upon the clinical development, approval, labeling, manufacture, marketing and distribution of drug products.
 These agencies regulate, among other things, research and development activities and the testing, approval, manufacture, quality control, safety, effectiveness, labeling, storage, record keeping, advertising and promotion of our product candidates.
 The regulatory approval process is generally lengthy and expensive, with no guarantee of a positive result.
-Moreover, failure to comply with applicable FDA or other requirements may result in civil or criminal penalties, recall or seizure of products, injunctive relief including partial or total suspension of production, or withdrawal of a product from the market.
+Moreover, failure to comply with applicable requirements by the FDA or other requirements may result in civil or criminal penalties, recall or seizure of products, injunctive relief including partial or total suspension of production, or withdrawal of a product from the market.

-The FDA regulates, among other things, the research, manufacture, promotion and distribution of drugs in the United States under the FDCA and other statutes and implementing regulations.
-The process required by the FDA before prescription drug product candidates may be marketed in the United States generally involves the following:
+The FDA regulates, among other things, the research, manufacture, promotion and distribution of drugs in the U.S. under the FDCA and other statutes and implementing regulations.
+The process required by the FDA before prescription drug product candidates may be marketed in the U.S. generally involves the following:

-- completion of extensive nonclinical laboratory tests, animal studies and formulation studies, all performed in accordance with the FDA's Good Laboratory Practice regulations; - submission to the FDA of an IND, which must become effective before human clinical trials may begin; - performance of adequate and well-controlled human clinical trials in accordance with the FDA's regulations, including Good Clinical Practices, to establish the safety and efficacy of the product candidate for each proposed indication; - submission to the FDA of an NDA for drug products, or a Biologics License Application, or BLA, for biologic products; - satisfactory completion of an FDA preapproval inspection of the manufacturing facilities at which the product is produced to assess compliance with cGMP regulations; and

-• FDA review and approval of the NDA or BLA prior to any commercial marketing, sale or shipment of the drug.
+- completion of extensive nonclinical laboratory tests, animal studies and formulation studies, all performed in accordance with the FDA's Good Laboratory Practice regulations; - submission to the FDA of an IND, which must become effective before human clinical trials may begin; - performance of adequate and well-controlled human clinical trials in accordance with the FDA's regulations, including Good Clinical Practices, to establish the safety and efficacy of the product candidate for each proposed indication; - submission to the FDA of an NDA for drug products, or a Biologics License Application, or BLA, for biologic products; - satisfactory completion of a preapproval inspection by the FDA of the manufacturing facilities at which the product is produced to assess compliance with cGMP regulations; and - the FDA's review and approval of the NDA or BLA prior to any commercial marketing, sale or shipment of the drug.